-The Site Photo and drawings are looking west towards the Capitola Trestle.
+The Site Photo and drawings look west towards the Capitola Trestle.

 The corridor cuts through a hillside with both sides being quite steep.
-The southern side (left in the image) is high, about 20 feet, with houses at the top.
-The northern side (right in the image) is less steep and rises about 8 feet to Park Avenue.
-As can be seen by the paths, people regularly walk on both the track bed and next to the tracks.
+The southern side (left in the Site Photo) is high, about 20 feet, with houses at the top.
+The northern side (right in the Site Photo) is less steep and rises about 8 feet to Park Ave.
+As evidenced by the paths, people regularly walk on both the track bed and next to the tracks.

-As can be seen in both the photo and the Existing Condition drawing, the corridor width was created to be just wide enough for a train.
-This is narrow space can be found all along the corridor both where it cuts through hillsides and where it is laid on top of manmade embankments over low areas.
+Both the Site Photo and the Existing Condition drawing show that the corridor was created to be just wide enough for a train.
+This narrow space can be found all along the corridor, both where it cuts through hillsides and where it is laid on top of manmade embankments over low areas.
 Those who designed and constructed the corridor, made it just wide enough.

 It’s important to note that even though the right of way (ROW) is 50’ wide, the current usable space is 19’.

 Squeezing in a trail next to the rail is tough with numerous issues::

 Only the northern side next to Park Ave has enough space without moving the tracks.